 UCF prioritizes that the campus community receives timely, accurate, and useful information in the event of a significant emergency or dangerous situation on campus or in the local area that poses an immediate threat to the health and safety of campus community members.
 UCF uses the UCF ALERT system to send mass notifications via e-mail, text message, web updates, social media, and sirens.
-UCF ALERT is an emergency notification service available to students, faculty and staff, and other key constituents.
+UCF ALERT is an emergency notification service available to students, faculty and staff, and constituents.

-Officials at UCF Palm Bay and/or other first responders may become aware of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students and employees.
-Officials at UCF Palm Bay become aware of emergencies or dangerous situations when students, employees and guests promptly report crimes in progress or other life safety issues, when they are reported to 911.
-UCF Palm Bay will notify the UCF Police Department of a serious or ongoing threat via the UCF Police Department's Clery Hotline 407-823-0595.
+The UCF Police Department and/or other first responders may become aware of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students and employees.
+Generally, the UCF Police Department becomes aware of emergencies or dangerous situations when students, employees and guests promptly report crimes in progress or other life safety issues, when they are reported to the University Police Communications Center (911) or upon discovery during patrol or other assignments.